DUI on a Golf Cart

 The refusal can also result in an administrative suspension.
 See Rice v.
 DHSMV, 20 Fla.
 L. Weekly Supp.
 1036a (Fla.
 8th Cir.
 Ct., March 5, 2012) and Cooper v.
 DHSMV, 15 Fla.
 L. Weekly Supp.
 1068b (Fla.
 20th Cir.
 Ct., September 18, 2008).

-Other types of vehicles, such as a bicycle, are not considered to be “motor vehicles.”
-The distinction is important because Florida’s implied Consent statute applies only to “motor vehicles.”
+Other types of vehicles, such as bicycles, are not considered to be “motor vehicles.”
+This distinction is important because Florida’s implied Consent statute applies only to “motor vehicles.”

-So if a law enforcement officer reads the implied consent warning in a case involving a bicycle or another type of vehicle that is not classified as a “motor vehicle” then the court will likely find that the results are inadmissible at trial.
+So, if a law enforcement officer reads the implied consent warning in a case involving a bicycle or another type of vehicle that is not classified as a “motor vehicle,” the court will likely find that the results are inadmissible at trial.